 - Taurine can potentially slow down the aging process in animal experiments

-The amino acid taurine is primarily used in energy drinks.
+The amino acid taurine is mainly used in energy drinks.

-Most people know taurine as an ingredient in energy drinks due to its energy-boosting properties.
-In Europe, up to 4g per liter can be added.
-In addition, taurine is found in many animal products, from meat, fish and cheese to eggs.
-Plant-based foods only contain small amounts.
-You can find a more detailed overview, including a table, in our article on Taurine in foods.
+Most people know taurine because of its energy-boosting properties as an ingredient in energy drinks.
+In Europe, up to 4g per litre can be added.
+Taurine is found in many animal products, from meat, fish and cheese to eggs.
+Plant-based foods contain only small amounts.
+You can find a more detailed overview, including a table, in our article on Taurine in food.

-We excrete excess taurine through the kidneys and urine.
+We excrete excess taurine via the kidneys and urine.

-In research – what effect does taurine have in our body?
+In research – what effect does taurine have on our body?

 Taurine has been researched for some time.
-It was previously known that our taurine levels in the blood decrease with age.
-And quite dramatically.
-In one of the most extensive studies on the topic, the researchers were able to determine that levels not only fall in mice and monkeys, but also in humans.
-By a whole 80%!
+Until now, it was known that our taurine levels in the blood decrease with age.
+And this decreases quite dramatically.
+In one of the most comprehensive studies on the topic, the researchers were able to determine that levels are falling not only in mice and monkeys, but also in humans.
+By a full 80%!

-We now see how these low levels affect health ?
-To address this complex question, scientists have examined several approaches.
-As is always the case with such questions, it is not that easy to find a clear answer, as a large number of metabolic and signaling pathways change as we age.
+We now affect these low levels on the Health To investigate this complex question, scientists have investigated several approaches.
+As is always the case with such questions, it is not easy to find a clear answer, since a large number of metabolic and signaling pathways change during aging.
 Taurine certainly seems to be one of them.

-The researchers took a closer look at large data sets and found a connection between taurine blood levels and various age-related diseases in humans.
-At almost 12.000 people, low taurine levels were associated with an increased incidence of diabetes, increased inflammation, poorer liver function and a higher BMI.
-These are purely observations, but it can be suggested that sufficiently high taurine levels are beneficial for a healthy life.
+The researchers took a closer look at large data sets and found a connection between taurine blood levels and various age-related diseases in humansIn almost 12,000 people, low taurine levels were associated with increased diabetes incidence, increased inflammation, poorer liver function and a higher BMI.
+These are purely observational, but it can be assumed that sufficiently high taurine levels are beneficial for a healthy life.

 Did you know?
-Another highly interesting molecule that is currently being intensively researched for its life-extending effect is Alphaketoglutarate .
-There are already studies on humans here.
-Demidenko and colleagues examined the daily intake of AKG and measured the molecular rejuvenation of the test subjects using epigenetic analysis .
-What was striking was that all of the test subjects became measurably younger.
-On average, the test subjects were able to reduce their molecular age by 7 years!
+Another highly interesting molecule that is currently being intensively researched for its life-prolonging effect is alpha-ketoglutarate.
+Human studies already exist.
+Demidenko and colleagues examined the daily intake of AKG and measured epigenetic analysis the molecular rejuvenation of the subjects.
+It was striking that all subjects became measurably younger.
+On average, the subjects were able to reduce their molecular age by 7 years!

 The combination with calcium ensures better AKG bioavailability in the organism.

-Taurine supplementation in athletes has been examined in some studies.
-In a meta-analysis, researchers were able to find out that the molecule improves sports performance by probably reducing oxidative stress.
+Taurine supplementation in athletes has been investigated in several studies.
+In a meta-analysis, researchers found that the molecule improves sports performancein which it probably reduces oxidative stress.

 The amino acid seems to help with sports performance, but what about the other way around?
 What effect does exercise have on taurine levels?
-Here the scientists were able to show that exercise increases the level in the blood.
-The conclusion is that the greater supply of the amino acid is one of the ways in which sport has a positive effect on our health.
+Here, the scientists were able to show that exercise increases the level in the blood.
+It is therefore obvious that the increased supply of the amino acid is one of the ways in which sport has a positive effect on our health.

 Taurine is a popular supplement to improve performance, especially in strength training circles.

-Supplementation for the heart – a long story
+Supplementation for the heart – a long history

-As if that wasn't enough, taurine appears to downregulate inflammatory markers, such as CRP.
-This anti-inflammatory and, on the other hand, anti-atherogenic (i.e. against vascular calcification) effect makes the amino acid popular for aftercare for heart attacks.
+If that wasn’t enough, taurine seems to reduce inflammatory markers such as CRP, downwards.
+This anti-inflammatory and anti-atherogenic (i.e. against arteriosclerosis) effect, makes the amino acid popular for the aftercare of heart attacks.

 Taurine and the psyche – mental focus thanks to the amino acid?

 Another popular effect of taurine is its ability to increase mental focus.
-At least that's what the manufacturers of energy drinks like to claim, but it's really true?
+At least, this is what the manufacturers of energy drinks like to claim, but is it really true?

 Did you know?
-Although taurine is often advertised as an “energy booster” in many energy drinks, it is not direct stimulant such as caffeine.
-Rather, it affects our physiology by modulating neurotransmitters such as gamma-aminobutyric acid (GABA) or by stabilizing cell membranes in the heart.
+Although taurine is often advertised as an “energy booster” in many energy drinks, so it is not a direct stimulant such as Caffeine.
+Rather, it affects our physiology through the modulation of neurotransmitters such as gamma-aminobutyric acid (GABA) or through the stabilization of cell membranes in the heart.
 GABA is an inhibitory neurotransmitter that suppresses signals.
 Taurine alone does not “push” at all.
-However, when combined with caffeine and the sugar in energy drinks, the amino acid can increase the effects of caffeine, leading to side effects such as rapid heartbeat, high blood pressure or restlessness.
+In combination with caffeine and the sugar in energy drinks, however, the amino acid can enhance the effects of caffeine, which leads to side effects such as rapid heartbeat, high blood pressure or restlessness.

-Isolated from these - generally very unhealthy - drinks, taurine has the opposite effects.
-In isolation (without caffeine) it can even improve sleep as it promotes GABA activity!
+Isolated from these – generally very unhealthy – drinks, taurine has quite the opposite effects.
+Isolated (without caffeine) it can even Sleep improvebecause it promotes GABA activity!

 Taurine as an aid for autism?

-A similar hypothesis exists for carnosine and the autism spectrum disorder.
-But there is at least one small study that supports this assumption.
+A similar hypothesis exists in carnosine and autism spectrum disorder.
+However, there is at least one small study that supports this assumption.

-MoleQlar ONE combines 13 qualified longevity molecules and a harmonious taste of lemon.
-Together, the ingredients cover all the molecular hallmarks of aging together.
+MoleQlar ONE combines 13 qualified longevity molecules and a harmonious lemon flavor.
+Together, the ingredients cover all molecular signs of aging.

 The study, published in the renowned journal Science, examined two populations of mice.
-Half of the mice also received taurine mixed into their food, while the other group received nothing.
-This showed a significant difference in lifespan.
-What was even more exciting was that the mice were also significantly healthier.
-They had stronger bones, muscles and a stronger immune system .
-They were thinner, had better liver and pancreas function and more energy than the comparison group.
+Half of the mice were given taurine mixed into their food, while the other group was left with nothing. show a significant difference in life expectancyEven more exciting was that the mice were also significantly healthier.
+They showed stronger bones, muscles and a stronger immune system They were thinner, had better liver and pancreas function and more energy than the comparison group.
 They also performed better in cognitive tests.

-In addition to the study on mice, the life-extending effect of taurine has also been proven in monkeys.
-Based on their results, the researchers suspect that taurine has a positive effect on several of the hallmarks of aging.
-It reduced cellular senescence, protected against excessive degradation of telomeres and reduced t6>Inflammatory processes.
+In addition to the study on mice, the life-prolonging effect of taurine has also been proven in monkeys.
+Based on their results, the researchers suspect that taurine has a positive effect on several of the Hallmarks of Aging.
+It reduced the cellular senescence, protected against excessive degradation of telomeres and reduced inflammatory processes.

 How much taurine can I take?

-Amounts between 500mg and 6g taurine per day were used in studies.
-In general, the European Food Safety Authority recommends a maximum daily dose of 6g or 100mg per kg body weight.
-You should be careful if you consume taurine in the form of energy drinks, as they often contain very high amounts of caffeine and also sugar are added.
-Approx. are considered healthy and harmless.
-3g daily.
-Higher doses may cause stomach upset and drowsiness.
+In studies, amounts between 500mg and 6g taurine per day In general, the European Food Safety Authority recommends a maximum daily dose of 6g or 100mg per kg of body weight.
+You should be careful if you consume taurine in the form of energy drinks, as they often contain very high amounts of caffeine and also Sugar Approximately 3g per day is considered healthy and safe.
+Higher doses can lead to stomach problems and drowsiness.

 Taurine deficiency – how can I compensate for it?

-Taurine dietary supplements in humans – useful or pointless?
+Taurine dietary supplements in humans – useful or useless?

-It can certainly be said that supplementation can be useful for athletes if they want to improve their sports performance .
-However, you should be careful about interactions with caffeine and other stimulants.
+It is safe to say that supplementation can be useful for athletes if they want to increase athletic performance But you should be careful about interactions with caffeine and other stimulants.